ryo33/query-flow/README.md

 - **No Guarantees About**:
   - When get a node, it may be in an dirty state with other runnning operations
+	- When get a node, some of dependencies and dependents may be removed already or version is increased one or more times.
+However the node must be marked as invalidated.
+So the query must be re-computed.
   - Order of invalidation propagation across different queries

 ## License